telerik/maui-docs/controls/datepicker/overview.md

 * [Templates]({%slug datepicker-templates%})&mdash;The DatePicker provides templates for its header and footer as well as exposes templates for its placeholder and display text.
 * [Text upon selection]({%slug datepicker-formatting%}#setting-the-closed-dialog-string-format)&mdash;You can set the text that will be displayed when a date is selected by using the `DisplayStringFormat` property of the DatePicker.
 * [Date ranges]({%slug datepicker-date-range%})&mdash;You can also define date ranges by setting minimum and maximum date values, and choose a date within that range.
-* [Flexible styling API]({%slug datepicker-styling%})&mdash;The DatePicker provides a number of styling capabilities, which enable you to easily style its spinners, popup and popup header and footer, the displayed text displayed after a date is selected, and more.
+* [Flexible styling API]({%slug datepicker-styling%})&mdash;The DatePicker provides a number of styling capabilities, which enable you to style its spinners, popup and popup header and footer, the displayed text displayed after a date is selected, and more.
 * [Commands support]({%slug datepicker-commands%})&mdash;The DatePicker exposes commands that allow you to clear the selected date and to open and close the popup.

 ## Next Steps